 - Click Save and Run.

-- From the tile, you can go directly to the dashboard.
-Click Open Pipeline Test.
+From the tile, you can go directly to the dashboard.
+Click Open Pipeline

-The notifications panel opens, and any widget with a notification appears with a number in a blue square.
+The dashboard opens showing the notification in the panel on the right, and the notification’s widget is identified with a number in a blue square.

 When the panel is in edit mode, you can access additional options.
 Track on Analytics home page lets you set whether the notification appears on your home page.
 Active lets you control whether Analytics runs your query and sends notifications.
 You don’t have to delete a notification in order to stop it from running; you can save it for another time when you want to activate it.